middelmatigheid/recipes-hw-2/README.md

 cd recipes-hw-2
 ```

-To rune the tests use commands
+To run the tests use commands

 ```bash
 pip install -r requirements.txt